RUCO13/RUCO13/README.md

-<h1 align='center'> Hi there 👋 I'm Oscar an 🇲🇽 Experimental Solid State Physicist with a great taste for computational physics
+<h1 align='center'> Hi there 👋 I'm Oscar an 🇲🇽 Experimental Solid State Physicist with a great taste for Computational Physics
 </h1>

 <body>